awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 n1_3    NS       1
 n1_4    NS       2
 =====  =======  =======

-``ntype1`` table includes three columns, i.e., `nid` for node IDs, `region` is a feature column with categorial values, and `class` is a classification label column with 3 classes.
+The ``ntype1`` table includes three columns, i.e., `nid` for node IDs, `region` is a feature column with categorial values, and `class` is a classification label column with 3 classes.

 ``ntype2`` node table
 .......................